Retrieve logs

 Specify a time period to filter events.

-The service does not support the interleaved, logGroupIdentifier, and unmask parameters for event filtering.
-For more information about event filtering parameters, see the FilterLogEvents instructions in the official AWS documentation.
+The service does not support the interleaved, logGroupIdentifier, and unmask parameters for filtering events.
+Learn more about event filtering parameters in the FilterLogEvents section of the official AWS documentation.

 Python